Technology

 Localized light-based energy

 LEAM applies energy near the deposition interface so the previous layer can be brought closer to a bondable state before the incoming bead arrives.
-The intent is targeted interface heating, not general chamber heating or complete cell supply.
+The intent is targeted heated-interface-zone control, not general chamber heating or complete cell supply.

 Sensing